 Creating an estate plan is often pushed back on nearly everyone’s to-do list.
 The reasons you might be delaying vary from lack of time, not thinking you have enough assets, not knowing how to start, or fear of contemplating death.
-Whatever the reason, now is the time to meet with an estate planning attorney to implement a plan.
+Whatever the reason, now is the time to meet with an estate planning attorney to start estate planning after first baby.

 What is an Estate Plan?